-A: Mike says: The idea of storing guns muzzles-down is that any oil or cleaning fluid left in the bores runs out on to the cabinet floor rather than backwards, through the chamber and the firing pin holes and thence into the lock mechanism and from there into the wood of the stock.
-Oil in the stock can soften the wood, and do damage which cannot be repaired.
+The reason for this is that any oil or cleaning fluid left in the bores will run out onto the floor of your gun cabinet.
+If you put your gun butt down the oil will then trickle through the chamber, the firing pin holes, into the lock mechanism and finally onto the wood of the stock.
+Here it can soften the wood and damage the stock irreparably.

-This really can happen.
-I once acquired a well-worn Lanber for a second-hand gun test, and wondered why the trigger would not switch to the second barrel.
+Gun damage caused by storing a gun butt down really happened to our contributor Mike George.
+He acquired a well-worn Lanber for a second-hand gun test, and discovered that the trigger would not switch to the second barrel.

-When I removed the stock to trace the trouble I found the whole lock mechanism was solidly gummed up with dried oil, and the wood at the head of the stock was absolutely sodden with the stuff.
-The damage had been done not with lubricating oil, but with one of the bore cleaners based on soluble oil – I suspect Young’s 303.
+When he removed the stock to trace the trouble he found the whole lock mechanism was solidly gummed up with dried oil, and the wood at the head of the stock was absolutely sodden with oil.
+The damage had been done not with lubricating oil, but with one of the bore cleaners based on soluble oil.
 The smell of soluble oil was awful.

 So, if you must leave bores wet with oil or cleaning fluid, then store your guns muzzles-down.
 In fact, with modern chrome-lined bores the tubes can be stored dry, and these guns can be stored butts-down.
 Also, when oiling the moving parts of guns it is wise to use the absolute minimum.
 That’s why the stoppers in traditional gun oil bottles are fitted with needle-like droppers.

 Q: How can I protect my guns in storage against rust?
 I am about to take up a contract that will keep me out of the UK for over a year and, fortunately, a friend has agreed to put my two guns on his certificate and store them for me until I return.
 What precautions should I take against rust?